Turkish language: Noun phrases (tamlama)

 As the last example shows, the qualifying expression may be a substantival sentence rather than a noun or noun group.
 (Note: The term substantival sentence is Lewis's.)

 There is a third way of linking the nouns where both nouns take no suffixes (takısız tamlama).
 However, in this case the first noun acts as an adjective, e.g. Demir kapı (iron gate), elma yanak ("apple cheek", i.e. red cheek), kömür göz ("coal eye", i.e. black eye) :

 Adjectives

-Turkish adjectives are not declined.
-However most adjectives can also be used as nouns, in which case they are declined: e.g. güzel ("beautiful") → güzeller ("(the) beautiful ones / people").
-Used attributively, adjectives precede the nouns they modify.
-The adjectives var ("existent") and yok ("non-existent") are used in many cases where English would use "there is" or "have", e.g. süt yok ("there is no milk", lit. "(the) milk (is) non-existent"); the construction "noun 1-GEN noun 2-POSS var/yok" can be translated "noun 1 has/doesn't have noun 2"; imparatorun elbisesi yok "the emperor has no clothes" ("(the) emperor-of clothes-his non-existent"); kedimin ayakkabıları yoktu ("my cat had no shoes", lit. "cat-my-of shoe-plur.-its non-existent-past tense").
+Adjectives are hard to distinguish from nouns, with a great majority of them being able to take the same morphology that nouns do.
+For example, büyük ("big, old") can become büyüklerim ("my elders").
+The only large class of exceptions to this are those formed with the suffixes -si, -(i)msi, -(i)mtrak, the Arabic-derived nisba suffix -î, the Persian-derived Persian -ane and -varî, and certain more recent borrowings such as demokratik ("democratic") and kültürel ("cultural").

+Adjectives always precede their nouns, with two exceptions: